numpy/numpy/doc/source/dev/governance/governance.rst

    the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

+The current membership of the NumFOCUS Subcommittee is listed at the page :ref:`governance-people`.

 Institutional Partners and Funding
 ==================================